House with shop in the Central Square (1867, 1872), Roşia Montană no. 324

 Details about costs can be found here – Activity Plan for 2019.

 2. Description of the building

-The building was erected in 1867 by Gruber Josif as a residential house with a shop room towards the Central Square.
+The building was erected by the Bocaniciu family as a residential house with a shop room towards the Central Square.
 Its architectural structure is specific to this area, consisting of a house with an inner yard, probably as a result of some interventions in 1872.
 Three out of the four sides that delimited the yard can still be identified in the structure preserved to date.
 The fourth side, opposite to the front side facing the Square, appears to have existed only as a porch closing the square inner yard.
 Another peculiarity is the rigorous neoclassical architecture of the facade towards the Square, which defines the Central Square frontage, together with the facade of house no. 326 (called the Facade House) and no. 323.
 The central axis of the façade comprises both architectural elements of the ground floor and upper floor (the monumental passageway door, the two close voids at the upper floor), and a large tympanum which was raising from the cornice level (no longer present today).

 The house is part of a small group of buildings in Roșia Montană built entirely from stone and brick masonry, with vaults at the ground floor (barrel vaults on transverse arches or a vella type vaults) and ceilings made of small vaults at the upper floor.